Coping With Perimenopause Weight Gain

 I personally own both the mp3 set and her book and I can say her work was truly enlightening.

 Dr. Lucille addresses perimenopause weight gain and focuses on the issues around our changing hormones.
 She even offers up some great tips on how to navigate smoothly through this period in a way that creates both vibrant health and natural balance.

 It’s easy!
-There’s a lot of women who struggle to lose belly fat and to better understand menopause weight gain...so be a good sister and help a friend or loved one by sharing this information with them, will you?
+There’s a lot of women who struggle to lose belly fat and to better understand menopause weight gain...help a friend or loved one by sharing this information with them, will you?

 Simply use the handy buttons or get the link below for this page and pay it forward!